Matter Parity Violating Dark Matter Decay in Minimal SO(10), Unification, Vacuum Stability and Verifiable Proton Decay

-Thus $M_N$ can be calculated if numerical values of $M_D$ and $m_\nu$ are already known to us.
-For this purpose we determine the Dirac neutrino mass matrix using up-quark and down-quark diagonal basis respectively at the GUT scale $M_U\sim 10^{15}$ GeV.
-They are given by

-This predicts almost diagonal structure of Dirac neutrino Yukawa neutrino coupling matrix $(Y^\nu=M^{(u)}_D/v_{\rm ew})$ upto a very good approximation in the up-quark diagonal basis.
+\documentclass[a4paper,11pt]{article} \pdfoutput=1 { \right) ~. \end{eqnarray} This predicts almost diagonal structure of Dirac neutrino Yukawa neutrino coupling matrix $(Y^\nu=M^{(u)}_D/v_{\rm ew})$ upto a very good approximation in the up-quark diagonal basis.
 But in the down-quark diagonal basis the off-diagonal elements are also quite significant.
 Using the Dirac neutrino mass matrix in the up-quark diagonal basis $M_D=M_D^{ (u)}$ , or in the down-quark diagonal basis $M_D=M_D^{(d)}$ as discussed above in eq.(\ref{MN}), the RH$\nu$ mass matrix $(M_N)$ is calculated.
 Thereafter the complex symmetric $M_N$ matrix is diagonalised by a unitarity $V_P$ matrix as

 \paragraph{} It is to be noted that for calculation of any physical process involving RH$\nu$ (such as decay of $N$ to $\nu_\alpha,h$) we have to go to the physical basis or mass basis of the RH$\nu$s.
 But even after diagonalising $M_N$ with $V_P$ matrix the resulting diagonal matrix $(\hat{M}_N)$ may contain complex entries.
 If all three diagonal elements are complex, one of them can be made real by taking out its phase which can be treated as the unphysical phase.
 The remaining phase parameters in the other two elements are nothing but Majorana phases which can be absorbed in the $V_P$ matrix.
 In this way we can get real right handed neutrino masses and the corresponding total diagonalisation matrix $V_P$ with Majorana phases included in it. \paragraph{} This whole exercise is repeated for each hierarchy (NH, IH, QD1, QD2) of light neutrinos taking into account both u-quark and d-quark diagonal basis.
 Thus, as a whole, we have analysed eight cases.
 The diagonalising matrix and the mass eigenvalues of the RH$\nu$s are presented systematically in Appendix \ref{sec:VP}.